Fizeau experiment: Lorentz's interpretation

 In 1892, Hendrik Lorentz proposed a modification of Fresnel's model, in which the aether is completely stationary.
 He succeeded in deriving Fresnel's dragging coefficient as the result of an interaction between the moving water with an undragged aether.
 He also discovered that the transition from one to another reference frame could be simplified by using an auxiliary time variable which he called local time:

 In 1895, Lorentz more generally explained Fresnel's coefficient based on the concept of local time.
 However, Lorentz's theory had the same fundamental problem as Fresnel's: a stationary aether contradicted the Michelson–Morley experiment.
 So in 1892 Lorentz proposed that moving bodies contract in the direction of motion (FitzGerald-Lorentz contraction hypothesis, since George FitzGerald had already arrived in 1889 at this conclusion).
 The equations that he used to describe these effects were further developed by him until 1904.
 These are now called the Lorentz transformations in his honor, and are identical in form to the equations that Einstein was later to derive from first principles.
 Unlike Einstein's equations, however, Lorentz's transformations were strictly ad hoc, their only justification being that they seemed to work.

-Derivation in special relativity
+Einstein's use of Fizeau's experiment

 Einstein showed how Lorentz's equations could be derived as the logical outcome of a set of two simple starting postulates.
 In addition Einstein recognized that the stationary aether concept has no place in special relativity, and that the Lorentz transformation concerns the nature of space and time.
 Together with the moving magnet and conductor problem, the negative aether drift experiments, and the aberration of light, the Fizeau experiment was one of the key experimental results that shaped Einstein's thinking about relativity.
 Robert S. Shankland reported some conversations with Einstein, in which Einstein emphasized the importance of the Fizeau experiment: